The 205th Royal St. John’s Regatta has been tentatively scheduled for Wednesday, August 2, 2023. Please note, this is weather pending.

 The booking system will be monitored.
 If crews are not following the spin booking rules accordingly, the Regatta Committee has the right to cancel a crew’s spin time.
 Should crews not follow the booking rules, additional booking penalties will occur.

-We are aligning ourselves with the safety and best practices of other sporting organizations by implementing this mandatory requirement.
-This is pertinent as coaches, coxswains and team managers are in a position of authority and are entrusted with the well-being of youth or vulnerable person(s).
+This is a mandatory requirement to align with the safety and best practices of other sporting organizations.
+This is essential, as coaches, coxswains and/or team managers are in a position of authority and are entrusted with the well-being of youth and/or vulnerable person(s).

 OBTAINING A VULNERABLE SECTOR CHECK